 You sold me!
 How do I get started?

 - Sign up for a membership HelpX.net.
 It costs 20 Euros (~21 USD as of 02/2017) for two years of a premier membership.
 A free membership will allow you to peruse the website, but you cannot get contact information without paying the fee.
-Premier members can get new members a 6 Euro discount (which we do not benefit from whatsoever), so if you’d like me to send you a discount link, I just need your e-mail address.
+Premier members can get new members a 6 Euro discount (which we do not benefit from whatsoever), so if you’d like me to get you a discount, I can do it for you if you send me the payment via PayPal because I must send the payment to HelpX from my account to upgrade a friend.

 - Create a profile.
 Include clear, recent photos of yourself as well as a brief bio and what skills you have to offer.